brucearctor/rezctl/README.md

 # RezCtl

-A tool for managing BigQuery Reservations
+A tool for managing BigQuery Reservations.